Student Advocacy Training Program

 Each year, MSMA members gather to elect new officers, consider proposed resolutions, and commend the recipients of various awards.
 Here you can be an actual voting delegate and participate in the democratic process that steers MSMA’s efforts.
-Attendance is free and if you’d like to attend even if you’re not a voting delegate, you will need to pre-register online.
-Contact Sheryl Ashley at [email protected] for additional information on registration.
+Attendance is free, and you are welcome to attend even if you are not a voting delegate.
+Please register online beginning [date] or contact Sheryl Ashley at [email protected] for additional information.

 MSMA works closely with the American Medical Association to recruit students as members and to encourage student attendance at AMA meetings.
 The AMA provides advocacy resources and support to state medical associations as well as many opportunities to become a physician advocate.
 Contact Sheryl Ashley at [email protected] to become an AMA member.

 The Mississippi Medical Political Action Committee raises money to support Mississippi’s elected officials who are champions for the practice of medicine.
-Contact us about upcoming PAC events or how you can get involved with the PAC.
+Contact us about upcoming MMPAC events or how you can get involved with MMPAC.
 Contact David Roberts, Chief of Staff and Director of Government Affairs at [email protected] for more information.

-Spend a half day or one day on-site at MSMA with either Marketing, Membership, Governmental Affairs, or even the Journal of MSMA.
+Spend a half-day or full-day volunteering on-site at MSMA with Marketing, Membership, Government Affairs, or even the Journal MSMA.
 Your voice and service are highly important to our association, and we want you to experience how your leadership matters.
 Email Sheryl Ashley at [email protected] if you’d like to volunteer.

-Participate in a community service event planned by MSMA staff, MSMA student Trustee, or student chapter Community Outreach Chair.
+Participate in a community service event planned by MSMA staff, the MSMA Student Trustee, or MSMA Student Section leadership.
 If you are interested in planning and leading your own community service event in partnership with MSMA, please contact [email protected]

 Medical students, we are in a unique situation during this time of a global pandemic.
 We know many of you have volunteered your time with outreach efforts.
 MSMA would like to honor you with TWO credits toward STAT Scholar.
-Please forward some type of documentation regarding your outreach efforts (volunteering on a student response team, hotline, delivering food to elderly, delivering PPE to clinics/hospitals, etc.) to Sheryl Ashley at [email protected].
-You will still need to log your eligible activities on your own, including this one.
-However, submitting some form of documentation will provide us with confirmation of your outreach efforts to offer you the TWO credits.
+To obtain your TWO credits toward STAT Scholar, please: